bkesterJP/content-ops-starter-jp2/content/pages/index.md

         tagline: ''
         subtitle: AI for IoT
         text: >
-          Makes the process of building, deploying, and scaling embedded AI and ML applications easier and faster than ever.
-Edge Impulse may already be running on many of the consumer and commercial products you already use.
+          Simplifying and accelerating the process of building, deploying, and scaling embedded AI and ML applications, Edge Impulse may already be integrated into many of the consumer and commercial products you currently use.

           Currently Series B with $53M raised.